 This states that it is not permissible to hunt or harass animals while on a snowmobile.
-Also, it is not permissible to operate the snowmobile in a way that is dangerous to persons or property.
+Also, it is not permissible to operate the snowmobile in a dangerous way to persons or property.
 Snowmobiles are not permitted on highways.

-This states drivers under the age of 21 with a blood alcohol concentration of .01 or greater are not legally permitted to drive.
+This states driver under 21 with a blood alcohol concentration of .01 or greater is not legally permitted to drive.

-Vehicle Code 23220 states that it is not permissible to drink any alcoholic beverages while driving, or as a passenger in any vehicle on the highway.
+Vehicle Code 23220 states that it is not permissible to drink alcoholic beverages while driving or as a passenger in any vehicle on the highway.